Welcome to the Cedar policy language

 that can contain photos.
 Each principal and resource can also have attributes defined, such as Name, Address, Age, and any others relevant to the scenario.
 Finally, the schema also defines the actions that the application supports, such as viewing photos or reading HR records.
 Cedar doesn’t use the schema when evaluating an authorization request.
 Instead, it uses the schema to validate the policies only when you create or update them.
 This approach helps ensure that your authorization decisions are based on correctly designed policies that reflect your intentions for the application.
 For more information, see Schema in Cedar terms and concepts.

 Cedar evaluates each request against the provided policies and entities to make an allow or deny decision.
 The policies are completely separate from your application’s code.
 This design ensures that your security team can update permissions for your application without having to touch the application’s code.
 If you have multiple teams owning multiple backends, you can update your policies without needing to coordinate the updates across teams.
 A change to a policy can result in an immediate change in the logic used to authorize requests.
-Separating the authorization model froom your application code makes it easier to test.
+Separating the authorization model from your application code makes it easier to test.
 Cedar is analyzable, meaning it can be easily read and understood by new team members.

 Are you a first-time Cedar user?